Where to See Wildflowers in and near Los Angeles: California Super Bloom

 • Whether you long to admire the wildflowers within the city limits or at the parks near Los Angeles, show respect to the fields and do not pick the flowers.

-• The wildflowers in and near Los Angeles don’t live long.
+• The wildflowers in Los Angeles and elsewhere in Southern California don’t last long.
 Don’t wait long to enjoy them.
 Better yet, venture to the same fields a few times to see the wildflowers at different stages of their short lives.

 • Get wildflower updates on park’s official sites or Desert USA.
 Social media can also be helpful.
-Make sure, though, that the posts are recent, not latergrams.
+Make sure to rely on the newest posts, not latergrams.

 For more tips and wildflower etiquette, please read Visit Flower Fields: Tips, Etiquette, and Photography